 - Learn how to touch type

-One of the best things a dyslexic individual can do is learn how to touch-type.
+One of the best things a dyslexic individual can do is learn how to type.
 This is because it will not only make them more efficient on the computer but harness muscle memory in the fingers to assist with spelling.
-With keyboarding words are translated into a series of movements and ideas and language flow through the fingertips and onto the screen without the disruption of hunting for letters and arranging them in the right order.
+With keyboarding words are translated into a series of movements and ideas and language flows through the fingertips and onto the screen without the disruption of hunting for letters and arranging them in the right order.
 Just remember that not any typing program will do—you’ll want to find one that gives you plenty of time to master the skill by presenting the incremental steps in a dyslexia friendly-way, and encouraging accuracy over speed.